 Given Jesus’s ultimate purpose, this truth should stop us in our tracks.

 Why?
-Of course, we can’t be sure, but here’s my guess: I think Jesus’s vocation is meant to remind us of the inherent dignity and goodness of work.
+Of course, we can’t be sure, but here’s my guess: I think Jesus’s vocation is meant to remind us that even after the Fall, work is still inherently good.
 I think God is pointing us back to Genesis to remind us that he is a God who creates things for others—just like a carpenter.
 I think he’s saying, “Your work that others call ‘secular’ is crucial to my kingdom-building project.”

 And of course, Jesus reaffirmed this when he called his disciples.
-Given that his ministry was about preaching “the gospel of the kingdom,” you might expect Jesus to enlist the help of Pharisees and other religious professionals.
+Given that his ministry was about preaching “the gospel of the kingdom” (see Matthew 22:14), you might expect Jesus to enlist the help of Pharisees and other religious professionals.
 But instead, he called fishermen and tax collectors.

 Over and over again, Jesus vividly reminded us that all work matters to God.
 How?
-I’ll answer that question directly in a few days, but first, we need to get to the cross and see how the gospel shapes our narrative of work.
-That’s what we will explore over the next two days.
+I’ll answer that question directly in a later devotional, but first, we need to get to the cross and the rest of the biblical narrative about work.